ChiaYinChen/dotnet-core-api-practice/README.md

 This project is for practicing .NET Core Web API development.
 It uses Docker Compose to launch the whole backend stack, so please make sure that [Docker](https://www.docker.com/) is installed.

+## Key Features

+- [x] User can sign up and get a confirmation email to complete registration
+- [x] Support third-party login: Google, Facebook, LINE
+- [x] Use JWT for login and permission control
+- [x] User can create, view, update and delete their account info
+- [x] All API response follows a consistent format with clear success or error message

 ## Development

 ### Setting up PostgreSQL